 Please note that on Facebook, analytics will only reflect if the video was shared to a page, rather than to someone’s timeline.

-Our Library won’t show analytics for videos shared on Twitter, Shopify, or Pinterest unfortunately.
-You’ll be able to see certain engagement analytics on Twitter’s side, however, which will include retweets and likes but not video analytics.
+Our Library won’t show analytics for videos shared on Twitter, or Shopify, unfortunately.
+You’ll be able to see specific engagement analytics on Twitter’s side, however, which will include retweets and likes but not video analytics.

 Video plays a large role in the way people consume content on social media — wherever you turn, across platforms, people are watching videos.
 As a video creator, there are many reasons you might want to incorporate publishing to social platforms directly from Vimeo into your workflow.